Jayachandrakumar21/learn-bash/README.md

- In this repo, we will learn bash scripting
+hjh In this repo, we will learn bash scripting
 Topics in bash scripting
 1. Comments
 2. Print